-Individual tutors are available to work with students who are enrolled in History 101 and 102.
+Located in Schewel 370, individual tutors are available to work with students who are enrolled in History 101 and 102.
 Students can receive assistance with course content as well as learn a new perspective on methods for successfully completing history classes.
 Lab hours are established at the beginning of each new semester.
+Students can sign up for an appointment by logging in to MyLC and clicking Online Forms.
 Questions about the history lab should be directed to the Director of Learning Resources at guggenheimer@lynchburg.edu.